 As a responsible bushcrafter, it is important to be aware of current UK knife law and to make sure that you’re in compliance with it.

 The guidance we provide here about UK knife law is given in good faith and to the best of our knowledge is correct, but we’re not lawyers, so take the time to do your own research into current UK knife law.
 A good starting point would be here.
+You can also find more useful information here.

 Where we use the term ‘knife’ below, you should also be thinking ‘axe’ and ‘saw’.